phoenixframework/phoenix/guides/introduction/installation.md

 In order to build a Phoenix application, we will need a few dependencies installed in our Operating System:

   * the Erlang VM and the Elixir programming language
-  * a database - Phoenix recommends PostgreSQL but you can pick others or not use a database at all
+  * a database - Phoenix recommends PostgreSQL, but you can pick others or not use a database at all
   * and other optional packages.

 Please take a look at this list and make sure to install anything necessary for your system.
 Having dependencies installed in advance can prevent frustrating problems later on.